 The focus of this year’s exercise was on training of the operational staff of the oil terminal in cooperation with the firefighting brigade of Giurgiulesti village.
 As specific aims of this exercise the response time of the firefighting brigade was tested after being alerted of a fire at the truck loading station as well as the synchronization of the needed actions undertaken by both the firefighting brigade and the oil terminal staff in order to achieve an effective joint intervention.

 As Danube Logistics provides an educational program to familiarize employees with the general principles of the premedical First Aid training on trimestral base, an element of the exercise was providing first aid to a person who was injured by the simulated fire.
 In addition the training included the handling of using various types of fire extinguishers.

 Due to professional and combined actions of the Cahul Emergency Department and Danube Logistics the drill was successful and the readiness and ability of cooperation of both the firefighting brigade and the oil terminal staff during an emergency situation was demonstrated and important lessons were learned.

-Danube Logistics has developed the Carbon Footprint Report for 2017 in accordance with the Greenhouse Gas (GHG) Protocol.
-The emission sources included in the carbon footprint report refer to generated CO2 emissions respectively to the emissions equivalent to CO2.
-The inventory was developed for the year 2017 at the premises of Giurgiulesti International Free Port.
+Since 2016 Danube Logistics has developed a Carbon Footprint Report in accordance with the Greenhouse Gas (GHG) Protocol on an annual basis.
+As in previous years the 2018 report refers to CO2 and CO2 equivalent emissions resulting from activities of Danube Logistics at the premises of Giurgiulesti International Free Port.